Victor Selormey: Early life and education

 Victor Selormey was an Ewe and was born on 8 December 1946 as the fourth of seven children to Michael Etsevia Selormey and Florence Naa Lamile Selormey.
 He began his early education at the St Joseph's Catholic School at Adabraka, Accra and continued at the St Augustine's College at Cape Coast for his secondary school education.
-He attended the University of Ghana where he completed in 1970 with a Bachelor of Arts degree in economics.
-He also underwent a postgraduate course in Applied Statistics at the University of Ghana and completed in 1971.
-He later furthered his education at the University of Wales, UK on a scholarship completing with a master's degree in Development Economics in 1978.
+He attended the University of Ghana and graduated in 1970 with a Bachelor of Arts degree in economics.
+He also completed a postgraduate course in applied statistics at the University of Ghana in 1971.
+He later attended the University of Wales, UK on a scholarship, earning a master's degree in development economics in 1978.
 He enrolled in a doctorate programme at the London School of Economics but had to abandon it due to financial constraints.

 Career

 Selormey worked with UNESCO in Paris for a short period and later joined the Ghana Civil Service as a graduate trainee in the Ministry of Finance and Economic Planning in 1971.
-In the late 1970s, he took on a teaching appointment as an Economics tutor at Stowe Public School in Buckingham and at the Luton Polytechnic.
+In the late 1970s, he took on a teaching appointment as an economics tutor at Stowe Public School in Buckingham and at the Luton Polytechnic.
 In 1989, he returned to Ghana to work at the Ghana State Enterprises Commission but later quit to move into private practice and as a result of a business partnership opportunity, set up RABSHOLD, a property development cum property finance company.

 Politics

 NDC/NCP coalition

 Selormey was initially a member of the National Convention Party (NCP).
-In 1992, the Party formed an alliance into the December 1992 elections with the National Democratic Congress (NDC) which got him to be part of the NDC until his death.
+In 1992, the Party formed an alliance into the December 1992 elections with the National Democratic Congress (NDC).
+Selormey served as a member of the NDC until his death.

 Deputy Minister of state

 In 1993, he was co-opted into the NDC/NCP coalition Government and appointed by Jerry John Rawlings to serve as deputy Minister of Finance and Economic Planning.
 In that role, he served on the SSNIT board as the government of Ghana's representative and other roles in government.
 He also served on the International Monetary Fund (IMF) as the alternative member for Ghana, serving as representative for Ghana along with the then Governor of the Bank of Ghana Kwabena Duffuor.
 He also accompanied the President on several trips outside the country to deliberate on issues regarding international partnerships with Ghana, most notable amongst them being trips to US, Italy and Switzerland.
-He held that position until Jerry Rawlings handed over to John Kufuor in January 2001.
+He held that position until Jerry John Rawlings handed over to John Kufuor in January 2001.